 It may not be easy to create a resume when you are changing to a completely different industry.
 Consider these current resume writing strategies when you are overhauling your current resume to better suit your new career choice.
 You may not realize it, but many of the skills and experiences you have gained throughout your work history can be successfully transferred to your new position.

 There are many skills from your current work experience that will be transferable to your new career path.
 Take into consideration both soft and hard skills.
-Soft skills encompass more personal attributes and are less tangible, as opposed to hard skills that are more likely acquired through teachable moments and can be defined and measured.
+Soft skills encompass more personal attributes and are less tangible than hard skills that are more likely acquired through teachable moments and can be defined and measured.

 Aim to utilize tangible or hard skills throughout your resume to show role-specific attributes that can be backed-up with examples.
 As well, these are most likely the skills that Applicant Tracking Systems will pick up on.
-Look closely at the job posting for specific abilities the company is looking for and match them to the skills you have acquired.
+Look closely at the job posting for specific abilities the company is looking for and match them to your acquired skills.

 For example, if you are transitioning from a lawyer to a teacher, you will want to include hard skills such as: